Wer mich liebet, der wird mein Wort halten, BWV 59: History and words

 Bach certainly performed the cantata on 28 May 1724, which may have been the first performance.
-The score dates from 1723, but the parts were written in 1724.
+The score dates from around 1718, but the parts were written in 1724.
 Pentecost of 1723 occurred before Bach officially started his tenure as Thomaskantor in Leipzig on the first Sunday after Trinity.
 The possibility of a performance already on 16 May 1723, perhaps in a service of the university, as Arnold Schering suggested, has been discussed.
 Bach used and expanded parts of the cantata in Wer mich liebet, der wird mein Wort halten, BWV 74, for Pentecost of 1725.

 Scoring and structure

 The cantata in four movements is scored for two soloists, soprano and bass, a four-part choir only in the chorale, two trumpets, timpani, two violins, viola and basso continuo.
 Compared to a typical festive orchestra, it lacks a third trumpet and woodwinds.